thisisnextlevel/AutomationSolution/README.md

 ### Configuring Chrome

 The CDP engine uses Google Chrome for browser automation.
-By default it will try to locate `chrome.exe` in the standard installation directories.
+It attempts to locate the browser automatically on Windows, macOS, and Linux.
 You can override this by setting the `CHROME_EXECUTABLE` environment variable to the full path of your Chrome installation, e.g.